Geoff O'Connor

 @geoffoc

-The Kirtland’s Warbler is one of the rarest songbirds in North America and very hard to locate.
+• The Kirtland’s Warbler is one of the rarest songbirds in North America and very hard to locate.
 At Magee Marsh it was the most sought after bird.
-A group of birders saw this one and I was lucky enough to get capture this photo.
-It breeds only in young jack pine forests in Michigan and adjacent parts of Wisconsin.
+A group of birders saw this one and I was lucky enough to capture this image.
+They breed only in young jack pine forests in Michigan and adjacent parts of Wisconsin.
 It spent nearly 50 years on the Endangered Species List.
 Intensive conservation, including suppression of Brown-headed Cowbirds, allowed the population to increase tenfold, and the species was delisted in 2019.
 It winters in scrubby parts of the Bahamas, smart bird!

 • Blackburnian warbler